 And while these resources aren’t hard to find and are important to look into, it’s also important to understand that you’re writing people with complex backgrounds, unique perspectives and personalities, and their own problems just like any straight, white, cis character.

 Finally, if you don’t know any [LGTBQ+, BIPOC, Disabled] peeps…try to!
 Not just for your writing, but because the world is huge and there’s plenty more perspectives worth learning about.

 "You're Taking Spots Away From White Writers"

 Here’s the thing: no we’re not.
-It’s possible that the Black Lives Matter movement will inspire a change in the industry that gets more POC published, but at least as of 2019, there was still was noticeable gap in representation that extended beyond characters to the authors, editors, and agents themselves.
+It’s possible that the Black Lives Matter movement will inspire a change in the industry that gets more POC published, but at least as of 2019, there was still a noticeable gap in representation that extended beyond characters to the authors, editors, and agents themselves.

 A 2019 survey conducted be Lee & Low Books found that the industry is still overwhelmingly white, overwhelmingly cis, overwhelmingly straight, and overwhelmingly non-disabled.
 U.S. publishing statistics in 2018 found that children’s books had more books featuring animals and objects than they did Black, Asian, Latinx, and Indigenous representation combined.
 It also found that half of all children’s books published that year featured white characters—an enormous gap in representation.

 And that’s not all.
 A recent hashtag on Twitter started by Black YA author L.L.
 McKinney, #PublishingPaidMe, encouraged both Black and non-Black authors to share how much they were paid for their advance.
 Not only are Black authors published less often than white authors, but the gap in how much Black and white authors get paid is astonishingly wide.
 Black authors who had been published before, and to great acclaim, revealed how much they had to fight to get advances that surpassed $100,000 for their later books while the debut novels of some white authors immediately reached as much as $200,000.